“I wish her well,” he declared in a song with the magnanimous attention to his words that made him feel, no doubt, like a generous king.

 I chew my lips and choke miserably on my silence.
 I want to speak so loudly.
 I want to throw things, tear at things, cry out from the sheer agony of this betrayal.
 But a woman’s words can be shrill even when whispered.
 I must be careful now.
 I can’t give into the pain.
 The way he leans and slinks, so disarming and unassuming.
 No one will believe me.
 No one will see me.
 And if I say it, if I proclaim it, what then?
 A barrage of interrogations I cannot answer just yet.
 A roomful of pointing fingers.

 I cannot tell them how it felt to be held by him and taken again from behind.
-The slamming and grunting and complete disregard to my pleas.
+The slamming and grunting and disregard to my pleas.

-I cannot tell them what it felt like to have every word I cried crash into him like waves on rocks.
+I cannot tell them what it felt to have every word I cried crash into him like waves on rocks.
 Shattered.
 Split open.
 Useless.

 Tonight I habitually tug down my sleeves as he plays his new farewell on the guitar.
 People are with him.
 Drinking.
 Smiling.
 A kingdom built on my blood.
 Music created from my silence.